janleven01/medix/README.md

 1. **Form Validation 🔍**

-- Implementing robust form validation and ensuring data integreity using a combination of react-hook-form for managing form state and Zod for schema validation.
+- Implementing robust form validation and ensuring data integrity using a combination of react-hook-form for managing form state and Zod for schema validation.
 - This approach deepened my understanding of creating maintainable, type safe, and scalable form validation systems.

 2. **Asynchronous Operations 🔁**